Xanni-Development/distrodeploy/README.md

 distrodeploy1 (this one) will be archived since we are doing a full rewrite, when distrodeploy 2 is created i will link this to it

+THIS SCRIPT DOES WORK
+we just are doing a rewrite for dashboard instead of discord bot, glory to uss all

 # DistroDeploy